0x03a/TPRS-childrenEducation_Project/project/docs/NonFunctional_Requirements.md

 ## 6. Security and Data Privacy

 - **End-to-End Encryption**:
-  Protect all communications and stored data using industry-standard encryption (e.g., TLS for transit, AES for storage).
+  Protect all communications and stored data using industry-standard encryption.
+  Use TLS (Transport Layer Security) to protect data while it’s being sent over the internet (in transit).
+  Use AES (Advanced Encryption Standard) to protect data when it’s saved on disks or databases (at rest).

 - **Role-Based Access Control (RBAC)**:
-  Assign permissions based on user type (student, teacher, parent, admin) to minimize security risks.
+  Give different users different levels of access depending on their role (like Author, Reviewer, Parent, Admin) to keep the system secure and limit what each person can do.
 ---

 ## 7. Accessibility (WCAG 2.0 Compliance)

+The purpose of WCAG 2.0 (**Web Content Accessibility Guidelines version 2.0**) Compliance is to make sure that everyone, including people with disabilities, can easily use and understand your website or app.

 - **Screen Reader Support**:
   Compatible with assistive software that audibly reads on-screen text and describes elements for visually impaired users.